-A CMU technician will begin entering 2024 vegetation data to GreatLakesWetlands.org in October.
-When the entry is completed, data will be quality-checked by Emma Waatti, Matt Sand, or Kim Schraitle.
-Finally, data will be reviewed by Dr. Dennis Albert.
-Any data entry issues will be noted in the Spring 2025 report.
+A CMU technician began entering 2024 vegetation data to GreatLakesWetlands.org in October.
+When the entry was completed, data was quality-checked by Emma Waatti, Matt Sand, and Kim Schraitle.
+Finally, data wias reviewed by Dr. Dennis Albert.
+There were no data entry issues noted for the Spring 2025 report.